mirage/irmin/README.md

   experiments](https://mirage.io/blog/introducing-irmin-in-xenstore)
-  showed that it was possible to design a reliable system using Git as backend to persist configuation data reliably (to safely restart after a crash), while making system debuggin easy and go really fast, thanks to efficient merging strategy.
+  showed that it was possible to design a reliable system using Git as backend to persist configuation data reliably (to safely restart after a crash), while making system debugging easy and go really fast, thanks to efficient merging strategy.

 In 2014, the first release of Irmin was announced part of the MirageOS